Dale County fire claims one life

 The fire happened near Level Plains in the furthestmost part of Dale County, where U.S. Highway 84 and Dale County Highway 1 intersect.

-DOTHAN, Ala.
-(WTVY) -One person died late Monday in a Dale County house fire, the coroner, John Cawley, confirmed to News4.
+DALE COUNTY, Ala.
+(WTVY) - One person died late Monday in a Dale County house fire, the coroner, John Cawley, confirmed to News4.

+The fire happened near Level Plains in the furthest part of Dale County, where U.S. Highway 84 and Dale County Highway 1 intersect.

 Cawley, when reached by News4, had not arrived at the death scene and could provide no additional information other than the victim had been rushed to a nearby hospital in Enterprise.

-Note: UPDATE: The victim of the late Monday house fire in Dale County has been identified as Amanda Grout, 38, of Level Plains according to coroner John Cawley.
-This story has been updated to reflect the name of the victim.